RapidCoders/Coding-Practice/DAY_46/README.md

 ```
 **Author: Suyash**

-# Q.3 Write a program to count the digits of a given number using recursion.
+# Q.3 Write an algorithm to determine if a number n is happy Return true if n is a happy number, and false if not.
 ```
-Input: n = 15
+Input: n = 19
-Output: 2
+Output: true
+Explanation:
+12 + 92 = 82
+82 + 22 = 68
+62 + 82 = 100
+12 + 02 + 02 = 1

-Input: n = 3773
+Input: n = 2
-Output: 4
+Output: false
 ```
 **Author: Shreyash**